boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

-   types, or there could be a small handful of meshes, for example one mesh for low-latency traffic that follows the minimum latency path and another mesh for the other traffic that follows the minimum IGP metric path, as described in Section 5.
+   types, or there could be a small handful of meshes, for example one mesh for low-latency traffic that follows the minimum latency path and another mesh for the other traffic that follows the minimum IGP metric path, as described in {{sec-qos-map}}.
 There would be a many-to-one mapping of slices to LSPs.

    The difference between Scheme 2 and Scheme 3 is that Scheme 3 does